cdricn/Peo-WebDesign/README.md

-# Peo Website Design
+# Peo Webdesign
-Made usine Vite + React.
-Redesign of a vtuber's website to practice responsive ui/ux. <br/>
+Redesign of a vtuber's website to practice responsive ui/ux.
+Created using TypeScript in Vite + React.  <br/>
+Currently in wip to redesign most of the UI.

 This was made purely for practice and is not related to the official website.
 All rights to the images belong to the owners.
 Original website is https://www.yukinoshitapeo.com/.

 # Preview